LahariAug/LahariAug/README.md

 - 🤔 I’m looking for help with Java
 - 📫 How to reach me: lahariaug@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Sleep a lot
+- ⚡ Fun fact: Sleeping a lot